Are You Ready To Be Free From Cannabis?

 Hypnosis for cannabis use can help the individual to change their habitual behaviour and change the emotional and mental associations they have towards the drug, such as relaxation or as a reward, making the process of quitting easier and more comfortable.
 Visiting an Advanced Hypnosis London hypnotherapist could be the first important step in saving a user from the negative complications of smoking cannabis, such as physical or mental health problems.

-This single 90-minute session, available at our Harley Street hypnotherapy clinic and incorporating the unique Neurosphere®, costs £495.00 (inc VAT).
+This single-session service is available at our Harley Street hypnotherapy clinic, incorporating the unique Neurosphere® and costs from £345.00 (inc VAT).
 This includes a FREE follow-up session within 30 days (if required).

 For further information and to book please visit: http://www.harleystreetstopsmokingclinic.com or call 0207 127 4554.